 Prelude: High rates of soil organic carbon sequestration are obtained with no-till farming, crop residue retention as mulch, growing cover crops in the rotation cycle and integrated nutrient management, including applying manure and through restoration of degraded soils.
-While improving soil quality and agronomic productivity, agricultural intensification through adoption of these principles also improves water quality, increases fixation of N from the atmosphere, reduces general pollution by decreasing dissolved and sediment loads, and reduces net rate of CO_2 emission through carbon sequestration^{17,21,22}.
+While improving soil quality and agronomic productivity, agricultural intensification through adoption of these principles also improves water quality, increases fixation of N from the atmosphere, reduces general pollution by decreasing dissolved and sediment loads, and reduces net rate of CO2 emission through carbon sequestration.

 Pasture growth is a highly active process and therefore cannot be sustained without the replenishment of nutrients removed during the growth phase.
 The supply of soil nutrients to plants can be through natural processes like mineralisation (i.e. the conversion of organic nutrients into inorganic, plant available forms) following CA and the preferred management options described above, or in the form of chemical fertilisers.
-Nutrient cycling in soil relies on soil microbes and soil fauna, such as earthworms23.
-A healthy soil supports proliferation of soil microbes and nutrient cycling, thereby supporting sustainable production and guaranteeing reduced costs associated with fertiliser application20.
-There is also an interaction between soil microbes and earthworms, as earthworms act as biochemical reactors to convert labile plant compounds into stabilized soil microbial biomass23.
+Nutrient cycling in soil relies on soil microbes and soil fauna, such as earthworms.
+A healthy soil supports proliferation of soil microbes and nutrient cycling, thereby supporting sustainable production and guaranteeing reduced costs associated with fertiliser application.
+There is also an interaction between soil microbes and earthworms, as earthworms act as biochemical reactors to convert labile plant compounds into stabilized soil microbial biomass.

-Status: A generally accepted norm in crop production is that an improvement of 1% carbon in the upper 30 cm soil will coincide with fixation of 25 kg N from the atmosphere23.
+Status: A generally accepted norm in crop production is that an improvement of 1% carbon in the upper 30 cm soil will coincide with fixation of 25 kg N from the atmosphere.
 If however soil health is improved, turnover can be improved and more NH4 -N, which results from chemical fertilizer, and otherwise will be converted into the GHG N2O, can be utilized to the benefit of plant growth.
-As an adjunct, in a study at Delmas, improvement in soil organic carbon coincided with a 27 ppm increase in utilizable P. This equated to 100 kg P at a soil depth of 30 cm and when calculated relative to the equivalent cost of applying the chemical fertilizer MAP 33, the saving was R3000/ha, or R10 million for the farm of 3300 ha24.
+As an adjunct, in a study at Delmas, improvement in soil organic carbon coincided with a 27 ppm increase in utilizable P. This equated to 100 kg P at a soil depth of 30 cm and when calculated relative to the equivalent cost of applying the chemical fertilizer MAP 33 at the time, the saving was R3000/ha, or R10 million for the farm of 3300 ha.
 Thus, improved soil health status can result in considerable savings in fertilizer costs.

 Excessive N fertilizer application could result in excess imported N and in more GHG emissions.
-The N efficiency range in an Eastern Cape dairy pasture based study13 was 9%- 76% with an average of 29%.
-Thus, a higher maximum, but a similar average N-use efficiency, was found when compared with the results of other studies conducted globally.
-Similarly, wide ranges of P use efficiency have also been found across dairy farms worldwide and the average P use efficiency of 36% found in the Eastern Cape study was similar to the average of 32% reported in Australia.
-In general, the nutrient use efficiency was low, resulting in excessive N and P generated from pasture-based dairy farms in the Eastern Cape.
+Nitrogen use efficiency in an Eastern Cape and KZN dairy pasture based study varied considerably between farms, but averaged 29-30%.
+A similar average N use efficiency was reported from studies conducted globally.
+Wide ranges of P use efficiency have also been found across dairy farms but the average P use efficiency of 33 to 44% found in the Eastern Cape-KZN study was in fact better than the average of e.g. 32% reported in Australia.
+In general, the nutrient use efficiency has improved since previous reports, but excesses to the extent of 190-260 kg N, 22-36 kg P and 29-90 kg K/h are still measured.
 These excess nutrients have the potential to generate negative environmental impacts through accumulation in the soil, loss to the atmosphere through volatilization, loss to surface water through run-off, and/or loss to ground water through leaching.
-The concern is shared by others19.
-The authors recommended that future research should be directed at better understanding the cycling and loss of nutrients on pasture-based dairy farms, so that the environmental impact of these farms can be minimized.
+It is recommended that future research should be directed at better understanding of the cycling and loss of nutrients on pasture-based dairy farms, in order to minimize the overall environmental impact of these farms.
+A research project to that effect has been initiated.